ekbrothers/motherfarkleberry/README.md

 ## Adding a layout

-By default, the theme's landing pages do not include a wrapping layout.
+By efault, the theme's landing pages do not include a wrapping layout.
 This is to allow you customize the header, footer and other wrapping content to match the rest of your site.
 This starter shadows the theme's layout with the `src/gatsby-theme-landing-page/components/layout.js` file, which renders the `src/components/layout.js` file.
 Edit this file to customize the shared layout for all landing pages.

 ```js